rsupanta/django-blog/README.md

 ### Django Admin

-Now it's time to create a superuser.
+Now it's time to create a superuser.<br/>
 Run this command:

 ```